KB82101

 NOTES for SSD

-When a controller is programmed with a private key through PAC Terminal SSD*, you may see similar symptoms if you didn’t first digitally sign the firmware.
-For instructions to digitally sign the firmware, see Form 1762, Using Secure Strategy Distribution (provided when you purchased PAC Terminal SSD).
+When a controller is programmed with a private key through PAC Terminal SSD*, you may see similar symptoms if you did not first digitally sign the firmware.
+For instructions to digitally sign the firmware, see the Using Secure Strategy Distribution Technical Note (form 1762), which was provided when you purchased PAC Terminal SSD.

-If the firmware is already digitally signed and you are still experiencing this issue, follow the steps in the WORKAROUND section.
+If the firmware is already digitally signed and you are still experiencing this issue, follow the steps in the Workaround section below.

 * To determine if your controller is configured for SSD: